This is the multi-page printable view of this section. Click here to print.

 • The minimum Kubernetes version is 1.24

-• Cluster must use containerd.
+• Cluster must use containerd in version 1.7+ or newer.
 Note: cri-o is not tested with the Helm charts for baremetal deployments.

 • At least one node has the label node.kubernetes.io/worker.